steedos/help/en-us/workflow/guide_admin.md

 Design the flow and set permissions according to the approval process.
 Items mentioned below should be noticed in flow designs.
 - Who is (are) the next step user(s)?
-- Is it Countersignature node?
+- Is it a countersignature node?
 - Whether it can be rejected?
 - Can the forms be modified by next step user(s)?
 - Whether it can automatically select the step user(s)  according to some fields?